Book reviews by

 Insightful Essays on Society, Politics, and Literature

 Shooting an Elephant and Other Essays is a collection of essays by George Orwell that explore a wide range of themes, including politics, society, and literature.
+These are the so-called narrative essays and stories witnessed firsthand by the narrator.
+This makes them slightly different from the other George Orwell books.

 The title essay, “Shooting an Elephant,” recounts Orwell’s experience as a colonial police officer in Burma and his conflicted feelings about shooting an elephant to satisfy the demands of the local population.